jmathur25/climatehack/README.md

 # Best Submission
+Our best submission earned scores upwards of 0.85 on the Climatehack [leaderboard](https://climatehack.ai/compete/leaderboard).

 # Experiments
 We conducted several experiments that showed improvements on a strong baseline.
 The baseline was OpenClimateFix's skillful nowcasting [repo](https://github.com/openclimatefix/skillful_nowcasting), which itself is a reimplementation of Deepmind's precipitation forecasting GAN.
 This baseline is more-or-less copied to `experiments/dgmr-original`.
 This baseline will actually train to a score greater than 0.8 on the Climatehack [leaderboard](https://climatehack.ai/compete/leaderboard).
 We didn't have time to properly test these experiments on top of our best model, but we suspect they would improve results.
 The experiments are summarized below: